Machine Learning & Signals Learning

 \[ \bX ^+\bX = \left (\bX ^T\bX \right )^{-1}\bX ^T\bX = \mathbf {I}_{N+1}\]

-Using this notation, the optimal weight vector for LS can be compactly written as:
+Using this notation, the optimal weight vector in (3.5) can be compactly written as

 \begin{equation} \bw _{opt} = \bX ^+\by \end{equation}